fullvomitforme/roskiebookclub.github.io/README.md

 Are you a book lover?
 Are you looking for a community of fellow bookworms to share your thoughts and recommendations with?
 Look no further than the Roskie Book Club! 🎉

-Our club is named after our beloved mascot, Rosie the dog 🐶, who loves nothing more than curling up with a good book and her favorite humans.
 We welcome readers of all ages and backgrounds, and we're always on the lookout for new members to join our pack.

 ## How to Join 🐾